This text discusses the context of a videosonic poem - Côa Valley (6min 28sec; Antony Lyons, 2019) and two related works.

 Tao Teh Ching (via Bruce Lee)

+The various forms of water are characterized by dynamism and transformation.
 Neimanis (2014) writes, from a hydro-feminist perspective, that ‘as a lively and unruly substance, water strains against the bounds of its geophysical containments – levees break, skies open, pipes burst - and this wilfulness pertains equally to water’s capture by discourse.’
-In The Spell of the Sensuous (1997), anthropologist-magician David Abram speculates that ‘despite all the mechanical artifacts that now surround us, the world in which we find ourselves before we set out to calculate and measure is not an inert or mechanical object, but a living field, an open and dynamic landscape subject to its own moods and metamorphoses’.
+In The Spell of the Sensuous (1997, p.32), anthropologist-magician David Abram speculates that ‘despite all the mechanical artifacts that now surround us, the world in which we find ourselves before we set out to calculate and measure is not an inert or mechanical object, but a living field, an open and dynamic landscape subject to its own moods and metamorphoses’.
 Increasingly, the dynamics of material transformation and biological cycling and regeneration are seen as a continuum, ongoing.
-Also, in Ways of Seeing (1972), John Berger writes about the way we view landscapes as being ‘ultimately determined by our attitudes to property and exchange’.
-This introduces the issue of the human desire to hold on, to ‘fix’ or stabilise.
-Fixity is a continuation (of status quo), and in one sense, this continuation can be regarded as ‘sustainability’.
-At play, along with the materiality - and transformation - of things, places, landscapes, there are the values and meanings we impart - tangible and intangible.
+Also, in Ways of Seeing (1972, p.87), John Berger writes about the way we view landscapes as being ‘ultimately determined by our attitudes to property and exchange’.
+This introduces the issue of the human desires to grasp, to ‘fix’ or stabilize our surroundings.
+Fixity is a continuation of status quo, and in one sense, this continuation can be regarded as a form of ‘sustainability’.
+At play, along with the materiality - and transformation - of things, places, landscapes, there are the intangibles – the values and meanings we impart and invest.

-In 2001 and again in 2003, I spent time the valley of the Guadiana River in southern Portugal, before and then soon after it was flooded by the huge – and controversial – Alqueva Dam/Reservoir project.
-My main focus was the impact on the unique ecology of the montado cork-oak forests, which includes the critically endangered Iberian Lynx.
-Later, in 2011, as artist-in-residence at the Grand Canyon (USA), I again found myself in a close encounter with a dammed (or damned?) landscape – that of the Colorado River, whose waters no longer reach the once fertile delta region in Mexico, evocatively described by Aldo Leopold nearly a century ago.
-In the video-essay, No Concept2, based on these two encounters, I contemplated the changes, displacements and sense of loss in the ‘post dam-nation era’, and the entanglements of landscape terrains with human and non-human ecologies.
+In 2001 and 2003, I spent periods of time in the valley of the Guadiana River in southern Portugal, before and then very soon after it was flooded by the huge – and controversial – Alqueva Dam/Reservoir project.
+My main focus then was the impact on the unique ecology of the montado cork-oak forests, which includes the critically endangered Iberian Lynx.
+Later, in 2011, as artist-in-residence at the Grand Canyon (USA), I again found myself in a close encounter with a dammed landscape – that of the Colorado River, whose over-extracted waters no longer reach the once fertile delta region in Mexico, evocatively described by proto-conservationist Aldo Leopold nearly a century ago.
+In my video-essay, No Concept , based on these two encounters, I contemplated the changes, displacements and sense of loss in the ‘Post Dam-Nation era’ , and the entanglements of landscape terrains with human and non-human ecologies.

-André Bazin (in What is Cinema?) wrote of the medium: “The film is no longer content to preserve the object, enshrouded as it were in an instant, as the bodies of insects are preserved intact, out of the distant past, in amber…Now, for the first time, the image of things is likewise the image of their duration, change mummified as it were.”
-Through these works, as well as a reflection on time, time passing, ‘sensitive chaos’3 and fluminism4, what I also wish to highlight is a tension between presence and absence.
-Of ‘there and not there’.
-Not just in terms of the landscape and objects depicted, but - with the ‘long take’ method - enabling an audience experience that can tend towards being both present and distant.
-Alison Butler (2017) describes how – in discussing this aspect of the work of American film-maker James Benning – ‘impressions of immediacy and estrangement, proximity and distance, are combined in a work simultaneously “framed” as an art object and a view of the real world’.
-And in a highly resonant comment on Beckett’s television play …but the clouds… Sidney Holman suggests that “Clouds seem permanent but are ultimately impermanent; they cannot be touched, yet can be seen; they are nothing more than condensed water, yet remain a symbol of romance, of the imagination beyond practical measurement – they are, in a phrase, at once here and elsewhere."
+In 1967, André Bazin wrote of the medium: “The film is no longer content to preserve the object, enshrouded as it were in an instant, as the bodies of insects are preserved intact, out of the distant past, in amber…Now, for the first time, the image of things is likewise the image of their duration, change mummified as it were.”
+Through these works, as well as a reflection on time passing, ‘sensitive chaos’ and fluminism (Battson, 2018, p.28) what I also wish to contemplate is a tension between presence and absence.
+Of ‘there and not there’; of the ‘trace’ of something made evident through its absence.
+Not just in terms of the landscape and objects depicted, but - via the ‘long take’ method - enabling an audience experience that can tend towards being both intimate and distant.
+Alison Butler (2017) describes how - in discussing this aspect of the work of American film-maker James Benning - ‘impressions of immediacy and estrangement, proximity and distance, are combined in a work simultaneously “framed” as an art object and a view of the real world’.
+And in a highly resonant comment on Beckett’s television play …but the clouds… Holman (1992, p.77) suggests that “Clouds seem permanent but are ultimately impermanent; they cannot be touched, yet can be seen; they are nothing more than condensed water, yet remain a symbol of romance, of the imagination beyond practical measurement - they are, in a phrase, at once here and elsewhere."

-This highlights a state of ‘in-between-ness’.
 The landscapes depicted in the video triptych are in-between places (and frequently referred-to as such); but likewise, the human experience in these landscapes has a liminal quality.
-The past ‘uses’, or even ‘character’, of the places have been swept away, leaving traces that range from isolated ruins to patterns (large and small) within the fabric of the land itself.
-In all three locations, there is jostling between the old and the new; between control and release; between capital and co-existence.
-The post-human ambience of the three videos brings to the fore the deep-time biophysical processes.
-In these vast time-frames continents, geologies, mountains and valleys undergo metamorphosis, leaving slight traces of the recursive theatrics that have occurred on the earth’s surface.
-This is a geological perspective - or a geo-philosophical one, and in this vein, I will end with the words of Canadian poet Don McKay, who, in his essay ‘Ediacaran and Anthropocene: Poetry As A Reader of Deep Time’ speaks of geopoetry as providing “a crossing point, a bridge over the infamous gulf separating scientific from poetic frames of mind, a gulf which has not served us well, nor the planet we inhabit with so little reverence or grace.”
-(McKay, 2011)
+The former ‘uses’, or even ‘character’, of the places have been swept away, leaving traces that range from isolated ruins to patterns – micro and macro - within the fabric of the land itself.
+In all three locations, there is a jostling between the old and the new; between control and release; between capital and co-existence.
+The post-human ambience of the three videos serves to forefront the journey of deep-time biophysical processes.
+Over these vast time-frames continents, geologies, mountains and valleys undergo metamorphoses, leaving slight traces of the recursive and fractal theatrics that have occurred on the earth’s surface.
+This is a geological perspective - or a geo-philosophical one - and in this vein, I will end with the words of Canadian poet Don McKay, who, in his essay ‘Ediacaran and Anthropocene: Poetry As A Reader of Deep Time’, speaks of ‘geopoetry’ as providing “a crossing point, a bridge over the infamous gulf separating scientific from poetic frames of mind, a gulf which has not served us well, nor the planet we inhabit with so little reverence or grace.”
+(McKay, 2011, p.10).